Posted by Chrom Tech on 7th Oct 2025

 Applications of Chromatography

-Chromatography, a versatile analytical technique, plays a critical role in various aspects of our daily lives.
-This separation technique allows scientists and industries to isolate, identify, and purify components of a mixture for qualitative and quantitative analysis.
-The applications of chromatography extend far beyond the laboratory, impacting fields such as medicine, food science, environmental monitoring, and forensic investigations.
+Chromatography is a versatile analytical technique that allows scientists and industries to isolate, identify, and purify components of a mixture for qualitative and quantitative analysis.
+Its applications extend far beyond laboratories, impacting medicine, food science, environmental monitoring, and forensic investigations.

 Practical Uses of Chromatography in Daily Life